 The aim of a bike fit is for the cyclist to adopt a neutral position, one that keeps the lower body in alignment and reflects the rider’s normal standing position.
 Any wider or indeed, narrower, can add unnecessary strain on the hips, knees and ankles, which in turn, will reduce pedal efficiency and associated power transfer.
 There are a couple of tricks you can use to assess your natural stance off the bike to assume the correct position on the bike.

-You can line up the bony parts at the front of the pelvis with your second toe but considering that most of us aren’t symmetrical, as mentioned, try marching on the spot in front of a mirror and take a look at where your feet naturally land when you stop.
+You can line up the front of the pelvis with your toes but considering that most of us aren’t symmetrical, as mentioned, try marching on the spot in front of a mirror and take a look at where your feet naturally land when you stop.
 This is your natural stance and should be reflected in your position on the bike.

-Most people have a smaller stance than that which the average bike is designed to accommodate.
+Most people have a relatively small stance in comparison to a standard bike frame.
 With this, you may need to position your cleat toward the outer edge of your shoes to coax your feet closer to the cranks and obtain a more neutral stance.
 Those with a wider stance will need to do the opposite to ensure their feet and hips are aligned.

 Canadian Cycling Magazine tip – As a rule of thumb, when adjusting your cleats, you often need to oppose the opposite force to that which you are trying to achieve.
 The lower body is essentially a lever system and so, much like backing up a truck, it relies on opposing forces.
 For example, if you want to take your foot closer to the bike, you move the cleat position farther away.
 Farther back, move the cleat forward, and so on.